jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    * :n:`{? - }` - excludes objects that contain the :n:`@string` or :n:`@one_term`
    * :n:`inside {+ @qualid }` - limit the search to the specified modules
    * :n:`outside {+ @qualid }` - exclude the specified modules from the search

-   Prefix the command with :n:`@selector:` to specify the goal on which to search hypotheses.
-   By default the first goal is searched. (see Section :ref:`invocation-of-tactics`).

    .. exn:: The reference @qualid was not found in the current environment.